koii-network/blog/_posts/2024-03-27-Koii-Task-Creation-Hackathon.md

 So, gather your ingredients, unleash your creativity, and get ready to build something extraordinary.
 The Koii Hackathon is your chance to leave a lasting impact on the world of decentralized technology.

+Don't miss out on this incredible opportunity to learn, grow, and potentially win big in the Koii Hackathon.
+Join us at the Town Hall on Thursday, March 24th, and let's shape the future of decentralized technology together!

+Happy hacking, and may your Koii tasks revolutionize industries and change lives!

 <iframe
   src="https://lu.ma/embed-checkout/evt-uWMgyGbfnau6COS"